 Attorney Definition: Charlotte Criminal Lawyer to Represent You

-Do you search the Web for just ANY "criminal defense attorney near me," or DO YOU conduct a credentials-based analysis of the best criminal lawyers?What is an Attorney?
-Finding an Attorney Definition
+Do you search the web for just ANY "criminal defense attorney near me," or DO YOU conduct a credentials-based analysis of the criminal lawyers Charlotte NC?

-Wikipedia has a simple attorney definition, which is taken from Black’s Law Dictionary, the standard used by almost every lawyer in America:
+Wikipedia has a simple attorney definition, which is taken from Black’s Law Dictionary, the standard used by lawyers in America:

 A lawyer is a person who practices law, as an advocate, barrister, attorney, counselor, solicitor, and not as a paralegal or charter executive secretary.

-In every state, the practice of law is REGULATED by the government to assure that anyone permitted to advise another person on critical legal matters has achieved a basic skill level, through training at a law school, followed by taking and PASSING an examination by the Board of Law Examiners.
+In North Carolina, the practice of law is REGULATED to assure that anyone permitted to advise another person on critical legal matters has achieved a basic skill level, through training at a law school, followed by taking and PASSING an examination by the Board of Law Examiners.
 Bill Powers is a NBTA National Board of Trial Advocacy Board-Certified Criminal Law Specialist.

-This is a similar process as to how medical doctors attend medical school, and then have internships and residency before being allowed to “practice” on a person.
-Each state regulates license for doctors, too.
+This is a similar process as to how medical doctors attend medical school, and then have internships and residency before being allowed to “practice” on a person and later become specialists in their field.

 - Focusing on criminal defense, a criminal defense attorney is the BUFFER between YOU and the criminal justice system.

-- Defense lawyers review discovery, prepare and argue motions, and try cases in court in front of a panel of criminal jurors.
+- Defense lawyers review discovery, prepare and argue motions, and try cases in court in front judges and a panel of criminal jurors.